pywbem/pywbemtools/docs/introduction.rst

 compatibility issues.

-This package uses the rules of `Semantic Versioning 2.0.0`_ for compatibility between package versions, and for :ref:`deprecations <Deprecations>`.
+This package uses the rules of `Semantic Versioning 2.0.0`_ for compatibility between package versions, and for deprecations.

-The public interfaces of this package that are subject to the semantic versioning rules (and specificically to its compatibility rules) is the CLI syntax described in this documentation.
+The public command line interface of this package that is subject to the semantic versioning rules (and specificically to its compatibility rules) is the CLI syntax described in this documentation.

-The output formats are currently the subject of compatiblity assurances.
+The output formats are currently not the subject of compatiblity assurances.

 Violations of these compatibility rules are described in section :ref:`Change log`.